Layer-3 Data Center

 Many cloud-native data center networks range from giant hyperscalers like Amazon, Google, and Microsoft to smaller organizations with anywhere from 20 to 50 switches.
 However, reliability and cost efficiency are common goals across them all.

 Compared to purchasing a router, operational cost efficiency is much more complicated.
-Following the following design principles, cloud-native data center networks achieve reliable, cost-efficient networks in my experience dealing with a wide range of organizations:
+Following the following design principles, cloud-native data center networks achieve reliable, cost-efficient networks in my experience dealing with a wide range of organizations.
+BGP fits the following design principles.

 • Simple, standard building blocks